sauzher/Products.PloneLDAP/README.txt

 ============
 The PloneLDAP product is intended to make it easier to use LDAP connections in a Plone website.
-It builds upon the excellent LDAPMultiPlugins_ and "LDAPUserFolder_ products which provide the basic LDAP infrastructure.
+It builds upon the excellent LDAPMultiPlugins_ and LDAPUserFolder_ products which provide the basic LDAP infrastructure.

 The extra functionality provided by this product require features beyond that are not part of the standard Pluggable Authentication Service,